-Based on the methodology of Sec.
-3, we develop EPIC: a compile-time analysis tool that accurately predicts energy consumption of arbitrary code segments.
+Based on our energy models, we develop EPIC: a compile-time analysis tool that accurately predicts energy consumption of arbitrary code segments.
 Existing solutions employ time-consuming laboratory techniques [9], and yet they overlook the impact of variations in supply voltage.
 EPIC provides this information in an automated fashion and by explicitly accounting for such dynamics.